ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ---

-# Jetpack Architecture: ViewModel
+# Jetpack: ViewModel

 -  Jetpack introduced us to ViewModel that persists through config change
     -  Most Dagger components scoped to life of instance
     -  ViewModel persistence is a form of scoping
     -  Scope greater than activity or component instance scope
     -  ViewModel can leak dependencies injected from Dagger
     -  Dagger and ViewModel should be used with caution
 -  ViewModel annotated with Inject can be built with graph dependencies
     -  Jetpack expects us to build ViewModel with Provider Factory
     -  Using both in conjunction requires compatibility glue code
 -  One simply does not Inject a ViewModel
     -  Injected ViewModel will be lost on activity death
     -  Persistence achieved through ViewModelStore
     -  ViewModel should not exist in Dagger graph
     -  How can you still utilise Dagger?
 -  Implementing a Dagger ViewModelProvider.Factory
     -  Plaid: HomeViewModelFactory (Delegation)
         -  ViewModel constructor kept without annotation
         -  Duplicate class to delegate parameters
     -  Plaid: AboutViewModelFactory (Bad Example)
         -  ViewModel instantiated every time
         -  Duplicate ViewModel not used
     -  Scout: ApplicationViewModelFactory (Multibinding)
         -  Application scoped view model knows everything
         -  Requires binding expression to include ViewModel in set
     -  Scout: ViewModelFactory (ViewModel Scope)
         -  Ideal, ProviderFactory once per ViewModel
         -  Useful for dynamic features, independent of application
         -  Constructor Provider generated by Dagger
         -  Single responsibility preserved
 -  Fragment and Activity Factories can be defined in a similar fashion

 ^ Ash